danny9447537/Ken_Danny_DMS/README.md

 **Project Structure**
 The project is organized into several key components:
-1. Models: Contains the data model classes. o  	Aircraft: Represents an aircraft entity with various attributes such as model, serial number, maintenance status, mission history, pilot assignment, and last inspection date.
+1. Models: Contains the data model classes.
+Aircraft: Represents an aircraft entity with various attributes such as model, serial number, maintenance status, mission history, pilot assignment, and last inspection date.
-2. Repository: Handles database operations. o	AircraftRepository: Manages CRUD operations for the Aircraft entity.
+2. Repository: Handles database operations.
+AircraftRepository: Manages CRUD operations for the Aircraft entity.
-3. Service: Contains business logic for managing aircraft. o	AircraftService: Provides methods for adding, removing, updating, retrieving aircraft data, and generating maintenance reports.
+3. Service: Contains business logic for managing aircraft.
+AircraftService: Provides methods for adding, removing, updating, retrieving aircraft data, and generating maintenance reports.
-4. Controller: Manages user interactions. o	AircraftController: Provides methods to add, remove, update, display aircraft, and generate maintenance reports.
+4. Controller: Manages user interactions.
+AircraftController: Provides methods to add, remove, update, display aircraft, and generate maintenance reports.
-5. User Interface: Manages the graphical user interface components. o	UserInterfaceManager: Creates and manages the GUI components of the application.
+5. User Interface: Manages the graphical user interface components.
+UserInterfaceManager: Creates and manages the GUI components of the application.
-6. Main: Entry point for the application. o	Main: Provides a command-line interface and initializes the GUI.
+6. Main: Entry point for the application.
+Main: Provides a command-line interface and initializes the GUI.

 **Setup Instructions**
 Prerequisites